 We’re using the

-setItem method in
+setItem function in

 localStorage to save the posts.

-post-app-save is the key and the raw JSON string produced by the
+post-app-save is the key and the raw JSON string produced by

-JSON.stringify method is the value.
+JSON.stringify is the value.

 If you are using Chrome, you can check whether or not the data was indeed saved in local storage by opening the developer tools and going to the Application tab as shown in the figure below.